a16z-infra/JungleGym/README.md

 ## ✅ Instructions and sample code:

-Here's an easy-to-follow WebArena API example for verifying whether your web agent has produced the correct response:
+Here's an easy-to-follow WebArena API example in Python for verifying whether your web agent has produced the correct response:
    ```python
    import requests
    import json